![]() |

 A rare marked example of Carr majolica |

-With the exception of a few pieces we don't know precisely what lines of majolica he made.
-Atlee Barber in his book The Ceramic Art claims that he prepared majolica jars, pedestals, seats, boxes, and cups.
-Charles Rebert in his book American Majolica 1850-1900 claims that he made a line of shell and seaweed majolica.
-There is no proof he created the pattern he referred to.
+With the exception of a few pieces we don't know precisely how many lines of majolica he made.
+Atlee Barber in his book The Ceramic Art claimed that he prepared majolica jars, pedestals, seats, boxes, and cups.
+Charles Rebert in his book American Majolica 1850-1900 claimed that he made a line of shell and seaweed majolica.
+The pattern he referred to—the Atlantic pattern—was later identified as the work of Shorter & Boulton with no relationship to Carr.
+It is possible he may have copied it as he did many English designs.

-In 1876 Carr exhibited majolica and parian ware at the 1876 Centennial celebration in Philadelphia.
+In 1876 Carr exhibited majolica and parian ware at the 1876 Centennial celebration in Philadelphia and won a gold medal for his parian busts.
 In the sole surviving image of his display, shown below, we can see quite a few Parian busts; decorated ironstone; several majolica pedestals with a scene of Washington crossing the Delaware; a majolica jardiniere in the shape of a wooden barrel; majolica sardine boxes in the style of George Jones; a majolica dog sitting up and several majolica platters, though their design is indiscernible.

 created for the 1876 Exhibition